manunio/di-in-go/README.md

-# DI in go using uber dig / google wire framework.
+# DI in go using uber dig.

+- TODO: use google wire framework
+- TODO: add tests